I believe you heard of the news that a company loses $190 million in cryptocurrency due to the death of its CEO.

-Now, the question on everyone lips is how to claim bitcoins of a deceased person?
+Now, the question on everyone’s lips is how to claim the bitcoins of a deceased person?

 No one is yet to give a concrete answer to the question asked above.
 But anyways there are ways, but the precaution has to be taken by the investor before his death.

-What Happens When the Owner a Bitcoin dies?
+What Happens When the Owner of a Bitcoin dies?

 Bitcoins are a virtual currency, they are protected by uncrackable cryptography.

 The cryptography feature makes it a secure way to store wealth.
 At the same time, it creates a big risk when Bitcoin owners die because their digital money would be totally out of reach forever.

 This is the major problem for the relatives of those individuals who invested in bitcoin.

 Bitcoins are stored in a virtual wallet.
 Each of the wallets uses a string of random characters called the “public key.”

 The public key is visible as an address for use for sending and receiving cryptocurrency.
-There is another key called the “private key,” which allows the owner access to the contents on the wallet.
+There is another key called the “private key,” which allows the owner access to the contents of the wallet.